-My research background and interests broadly involve evolutionary biology and population genetics of humans, vectors, and diseases.
-In 2020-2022, I was a postdoc in Dr. Brenna Henn’s Lab in the Department of Anthropology at UC Davis.
+I have a research background in evolutionary biology and population genetics of humans and disease vectors.
+In 2020-2022, I was a postdoctoral researcher in Dr. Brenna Henn’s Lab in the Department of Anthropology at UC Davis.
 For my PhD at Yale I studied gene flow and landscape genetics of the dengue mosquito, Ae. aegypti, in North America with Dr. Jeffrey Powell.
 You can read more about my academic research here.

 I’m originally from northern California, where I received my BS and MS in Biology at Stanford University.
 For my honors thesis, I studied decision-making behavior in the red harvester ant with Dr. Deborah Gordon.
 After graduation, I worked at NASA Ames with Dr. Lynn Rothschild on a synthetic biology project that was launched on the EuCROPIS satellite mission.